-Staff and student should be aware that school email accounts should only be used for school-related matters, ie for staff to contact parents / carers, students, other members of staff and other professionals for work purposes.
+Staff and students should be aware that school email accounts should only be used for school-related matters, ie for staff to contact parents, students, other members of staff and other professionals for work purposes.
 This is important for confidentiality.
-Access in school to external personal email accounts may be blocked.
-The school has the right to monitor emails and their contents but will only do so if there is suspicion of inappropriate use.
+The school has the right to monitor emails and their contents but will only do so if it feels there is reason to.